MicrosoftDocs/Devices-docs/surface/surface-headphones.md

 ## Using with Microsoft 365

-Surface Headphones 2+ integrate with productivity features in Microsoft 365, such as helping improve the accuracy of speech-to-text dictation or enabling captions to appear on-screen while you speak during a presentation.
+Surface Headphones 2+ integrates with productivity features in Microsoft 365, such as helping improve the accuracy of speech-to-text dictation or enabling captions to appear on-screen while you speak during a presentation.

 - Talk rather than type with dictation in Microsoft Word, Outlook, and PowerPoint.
 - Enable live captions and subtitles on-screen while you’re talking, and translate what you’re saying into one of 60+ languages for more accessible presentations.